-An automated software development process is characterized by the following –
+An automated software development process is characterized by the following:

 - Quick build process – Since the software package building process is quick, it allows testing and implementing fixes multiple times.

 - Automated build process – To obtain the current version of the software, one doesn’t need to perform many manual actions.
-A developer can easily download the latest code from the common repository and start the build process.
+A developer can easily download the latest code from the repository and start the build process.

 - Similar testing environment – Ideally, the testing environment resembles the production environment.

-- Automated software production – In properly developed automated systems, pushing new changes to production can be done by running a single script or by clicking a single button.
+- Automated software production – In properly developed automated systems, pushing new changes to production can be done by running a single script or clicking a single button.

 What processes can be automated?

 Requirement management can be automated through various collaboration tools like IBM Rational DOORS Next Generation or Atlassian Confluence.
-Using such tools, different team members can write requirements without having to do it manually in a word processor and then emailing it among stakeholders.
+Using such tools, different team members can write requirements without having to do it manually in a word processor and then email it among stakeholders.

-Although design is a manual process, it can be stored and reviewed using collaborative tools like Atlassian Confluence.
+Although the design is a manual process, it can be stored and reviewed using collaborative tools like Atlassian Confluence.

-This central repository can track versions and resolve any conflicts that may arise from more than one developer working on the same piece of code.
+This central repository can track versions and resolve any conflicts, that may arise from more than one developer working on the same piece of code.